 Paid tax return preparers are required to exercise due diligence when preparing any client’s return or claim for refund.
-Starting in 2016, the paid tax return preparer's Earned Income Credit (EIC) due diligence and recordkeeping requirements have been expanded to also cover the Child Tax Credit/Additional Child Tax Credit (CTC/ACTC) and the American Opportunity Tax Credit (AOTC).
-As a result, Form 8867 has been modified to account for these additional requirements and the form has been renamed the Paid Preparer’s Due Diligence Checklist and this revised Form 8867 must be filed with the tax return for any taxpayer claiming EIC, the CTC/ACTC, and/or the AOTC.
+Starting in 2016, the paid tax return preparer's Earned Income Credit (EIC) due diligence and recordkeeping requirements expanded to also cover the Child Tax Credit/Additional Child Tax Credit (CTC/ACTC) and the American Opportunity Tax Credit (AOTC).
+Form 8867, Paid Preparer’s Due Diligence Checklist, must be filed with the tax return for any taxpayer claiming EIC, the CTC/ACTC, and/or the AOTC.

 The preparer complies with the due diligence requirements set forth in Treasury Regulations for the EIC, the CTC/ACTC or the AOTC claimed on a return or claim for refund if they do all the following: